xcore/sw_audio_effects/module_dsp_biquad/doc/programming.rst

 Makefile
 ........

-The Makefile is found in the top level directory of the application (e.g. app_sliceKIT_biquad)
+The Makefile is found in the top-level directory of the application (e.g. app_slicekit_biquad)

 The application is for the sliceKIT Core Board so the TARGET variable needs to be set in the Makefile: e.g TARGET = SLICEKIT-L2.xn